Dr Cosmas Luckyson Zavazava

 Mr Bernard Banda

-Director Economic Regulation
+Director for Economic Regulation and Consumer Protection

 Zambia Information and Communications Technology Authority (ZICTA)